Michael-Gardner/hpcc/README.md

 ##About the Module

-This module is designed for a quick and easy installation and setup of the HPCC-Platform cluster on environments utilizing puppet as an administrative tool for their linux environments.
+This module is designed for a quick and easy installation and setup of the HPCC-Platform cluster on environments utilizing puppet as an administrative tool for linux environments.
 It is not designed to be used heavily in production (as having puppet running alongside a roxie or thor node is unnecessary resource overhead.)
 Please use this tool to become better aquanted with our implementation of a High Performance Computing Cluster to see if it meets your organizations Big Data needs.
 Documentation and whitepapers regarding the running of the HPCC-Platform can be found at www.hpccsystems.com.